Woodlawn Baptist Church and Cemetery: History

 Smith consistently encouraged his congregation to seek education, both adults and children.
 In 1866 Smith and Winfield helped establish the Freedman School in the county seat of Brownsville, Tennessee.
 It later developed into twelve grades.

 Smith was a community leader, organizing five other black Baptist churches in Haywood and nearby Lauderdale counties.
 Winfield helped found the First Baptist Church in Brownsville and became its pastor.
 All emphasized education.

 These black Baptist churches soon withdrew from white supervision, as did most black Baptists in the South, establishing their own churches and associations.
 Smith participated in organizing the National Negro Baptist Convention.
 In 1895 it merged with two other groups as the National Baptist Convention USA, Inc. This formed the largest black Baptist convention in the United States.

-Smith also participated in founding Howe Institute of Technology (now merged into LeMoyne-Owen College), an historically black college in Memphis; and developing Roger Williams College from its beginnings in 1866.
+Smith also participated in founding Howe Institute of Technology (now merged into LeMoyne-Owen College), a historically black college in Memphis and developing Roger Williams College from its beginnings in 1866.
 Before 1900, more students attended Roger Williams College from the Woodlawn Missionary Baptist Church than from any other community in Tennessee.
 Graduates from Roger Williams helped lead other black schools and colleges; they became ministers, doctors, lawyers, and teachers.

 In 1996, Woodlawn Baptist Church and Cemetery was added to the National Register of Historic Places for its historical significance.